 NTC provides Chicago-area teachers with access to the latest academic developments in their fields and an opportunity to discuss important content-related issues with scholars and colleagues.
 This program is organized as a series of half-day seminars in eight subject areas during the academic year.
 Advance registration and a membership fee is required.
 Learn more about the Newberry Teachers’ Consortium.

-TAS is a partnership established in 1999 between the Chicago Public Schools and the Newberry.
-TAS offers a series of full-day seminars on a range of topics that connect to the Newberry’s world-renowned collections.
-Currently offered during the summer months, this program is open to all CPS teachers.
-Learn more about Chicago Teachers as Scholars.
+CPScholars, formerly named Teachers as Scholars (TAS), is a program designed specifically for Chicago Public School educators.
+CPScholars offers a series of free full-day seminars on a range of topics that connect to the Newberry’s world-renowned collections.
+This program is currently offered once a year, and is open to all CPS teachers.
+Learn more about CPScholars.

 Other Professional Development Opportunities

 In addition to ongoing programs, the Newberry hosts a variety of special programs and events for teachers.
-We collaborate with local and national organizations to provide professional development programs for Chicago-area teachers.
+We collaborate with local and national organizations, such as the National Council for the Social Studies, to provide professional development programs for Chicago-area teachers.
 We also work with individual schools and departments to create unique programs to meet their professional development needs.
 Learn more about other programs for teachers.

 K–12 educators interested in creating digital teaching resources using primary sources from the Newberry’s collection may apply to the Newberry Teacher Fellowship program.
 Learn more about Newberry Teacher Fellowships.